metauni/metauni.github.io/ai-safety/index.md

   "On how various plans miss the hard bits of the alignment challenge", [lesswrong](https://www.lesswrong.com/posts/3pinFH3jerMzAvmza/on-how-various-plans-miss-the-hard-bits-of-the-alignment).

+* **2022.11.24:**
+  Talk on "Mathematical approaches to AI safety" by Elliot Catt.

 Topics brainstorm
 -----------------

-AI safety is political philosophy complete
+AI safety is political philosophy complete:

 * Exernalities correspond to market alignment failures.
-How do we handle them?
-Overcome them?
-Do we face risk from them?
-Would these risks be exacerbated by
+How does society such alignment failures?
+(How) does society overcome them?
+Does society face risk from them?
+Would such risks be exacerbated by AI progress?
 * How can we live in the midst of complex systems we don't understand, and can't fully control, like civilisation, capitalism, etc.?
 * What other literatures could help us here?